 In order to provide equal employment and advancement opportunities to all individuals, employment decisions at CGB will be based on merit, qualifications, abilities in relation to the staffing requirements, and business needs.
 CGB is an equal opportunity employer and does not discriminate in employment opportunities or practices on the basis of race, color, religious creed, sex, marital status, national origin, age, ancestry, mental retardation, physical or learning disability, past or present history of mental disorder, sexual orientation, special disabled veterans or veterans of the Vietnam War status, or any other legally protected status, except in those cases where there is a legitimate, compelling and documented occupational qualification that precludes the hiring or promotion of individuals in any of these protected groups.
 CGB will make reasonable accommodations for qualified individuals with known disabilities unless doing so would result in an undue hardship to CGB.
-This equal opportunity policy extends to all aspects of the employment relationship, including recruitment, hiring, training, compensation, promotions/transfers, job assignments, discipline and termination.
+This equal opportunity policy extends to all aspects of the employment, discipline and termination.
 All other policies, such as employee benefits, are also administered based on fair and equal treatment.